Scammers love their victims to be uninformed.

 Remember: Facebook doesn’t share information about who’s visited your page with developers, so there’s no way they can know this information—even if you gave them access to your account.

-Scammers will often send fake messages or emails indicating that you’ve violated one Facebook policy or another, and that you’ll have to click on a link to rectify the situation.
+Scammers will often send fake messages or emails indicating that you’ve violated one of Facebook’s policies and that you’ll have to click on a link to rectify the situation.
 Instead of clicking on these links, attempt to contact Facebook’s support staff directly.
 Otherwise, you could be handing over your login credentials to scammers.

 If you receive a message claiming to provide you with free Facebook credits for games, or that you’ve won a prize, make sure you don’t hand over your personal information or share any requested posts.